alvarogarcia7/blog_source/README.markdown

 docker run -v $(pwd):/app -it ubuntu /bin/bash
 ```

-Or you can also try the debian image (in case you have it already installed)
+Or you can also try the debian image (in case you have it already downloaded)

 ```bash
 docker run -v $(pwd):/app -it debian /bin/bash